Exploring Context-aware and LLM-driven Locomotion for Immersive Virtual Reality: Introduction

-Recent advancements in large language models (LLMs) such as GPT-4 offer new opportunities for developing more natural and intelligent voice-based interaction systems in VR~\cite{bozkir2024embedding}.
-These models can interpret natural language instructions in VR and effectively identify intent, particularly when environmental context is included in the prompt.
-Moreover, as they support multiple languages, it is possible to enable multilingual interaction within the same system setup and make virtual environments more generic with minimal effort while supporting user diversity.
+Recent advancements in large language models (LLMs), including GPT-family models, offer new opportunities for developing more natural and intelligent voice-based interaction systems in VR~\cite{bozkir2024embedding}.
+These models can interpret natural language instructions and effectively identify intent in VR, particularly when environmental context is included in the prompt~\cite{skyba2024towards,buldu2025cuify}.
+Moreover, as they support multiple languages, it is possible to enable multilingual interaction within the same system setup and make virtual environments more generic with minimal effort while supporting user diversity\cite{bozkir2024embedding,buldu2025cuify}.
+In our prototype and evaluation, we use ChatGPT-4o as the language-understanding component.

-In this study, we propose a locomotion method that utilizes an LLM to enable natural language-based, hands-free navigation in VR by addressing key limitations of existing voice-based techniques.
-Steering-based voice locomotion typically relies on continuous movement, which can cause discomfort and requires users to speak using rigid, predefined commands.
-While teleportation-based voice methods reduce motion sickness through instant movements, they still depend on rule-based grammar structures and often involve manual object labeling or predefined mappings for speech recognition and semantic understanding.
-In contrast, our approach allows users to express free-form spoken instructions without memorizing fixed commands or grammar structures.
-The system interprets these instructions in real time using contextual information dynamically extracted from the virtual environment, such as object names, colors, and positions, enabling flexible, intuitive, and scalable navigation without needing handcrafted rules or annotations.
+In this study, we present an LLM-driven locomotion technique that enables natural language, hands-free navigation in VR, aiming to reduce reliance on fixed command grammars used in many voice-based techniques.
+Steering-based voice locomotion typically relies on continuous movement, which can cause discomfort and often uses rigid, predefined commands~\cite{hombeck2023tell,mayor2019comparative}.
+While teleportation-based voice methods reduce motion sickness through instant movements, they still depend on rule-based grammar structures and often involve manual object labeling or predefined mappings for speech recognition and semantic understanding~\cite{ferracani2017natural,calandra2022comparison}.
+Our approach allows users to express free-form spoken instructions without memorizing fixed commands or grammar structures.
+The system interprets these instructions in real time using contextual information dynamically extracted from the virtual environment, such as object names, colors, and positions.
+This reduces the need for handcrafted command rules by allowing both landmark-based requests (e.g., object or place references available in the scene) and relative movement instructions (e.g., distance or direction commands) , while still relying on the scene information available to the runtime system, as discussed in the limitations.